 BaBi Wakefield (Born and Bred in Wakefield) is an exciting new research initiative which aims to create a picture of local people’s health and lifestyles over time.
-It uses research to help identify how we might create a healthier environment for families across Wakefield District to enjoy.
+It uses research to help identify how we might create a healthier environment for families across Wakefield District and North Kirklees to enjoy.

 Starting during pregnancy, local data which is routinely collected about you and your child is linked together to provide a wider picture of the factors affecting your family’s health and wellbeing.
 This includes health, social and educational sources of data.

 Researchers use the collated data from all the participants to investigate key questions around the health of people living in Wakefield District, looking for ways in which we could make improvements to help local people.
 Over time, this will provide a really useful insight to help inform the future development of local services.
 Participants may also be invited to help with other research studies on particular issues.

 The concept started in Bradford, where it is known as Born in Bradford (BiB4ALL).